2010 Spanish Grand Prix: Race

 The race order settled down with Webber leading from Hamilton and Vettel.
 Alonso was fourth, ahead of the Schumacher-Button scrap which Massa also joined, with Sutil, Kubica and the recovering Rubens Barrichello in the Williams completing the top ten.
 On lap fifty-four, Vettel went wide at turn six, with a suspected front brake failure and had a trip across the gravel.
 This damaged his tyres, and he came in for inspection and also for a new set of tyres, which dropped him behind Alonso.
 It was soon evident that he was struggling with brake issues, and thus Vettel had to slow down for the rest of the race to nurse his brakes and finish the race.
 On lap sixty-five – the penultimate lap of the race – Hamilton lost second place when he suffered a left-front tyre puncture followed shortly by a blowout at turn three, which punted him into the wall, although far less violently than when a similar accident claimed then McLaren teammate Heikki Kovalainen at the 2008 race.
 He was classified as finishing fourteenth as he had completed 90% of the winner's race distance, his accident gifting second place to Alonso and allowing the fading Vettel back onto the podium for third.
 Vitantonio Liuzzi suffered a similar fate to Hamilton when his engine gave up on the same lap, the Italian stopping on the circuit.

 Mark Webber won his first race of the season from pole position.

 Mark Webber crossed the finish line first, becoming the tenth driver in ten Spanish Grands Prix to win from pole.
 Alonso finished second, with Vettel third and the unresolved Schumacher-Button scrap seeing the former World Champion home before the defending champion.
 Massa finished sixth, followed by Sutil, Kubica, and Barrichello and Alguersuari, who were a lap down.
 Jarno Trulli's Lotus was the first of the new teams to finish the race, whilst Virgin Racing notched up their first double-finish of the season, despite Timo Glock and Lucas di Grassi driving different versions of the VR-01.
-The final result meant that Button kept his championship lead going into the next round by just three points, while the same amount separated McLaren from Ferrari in the constructors' standings, with Red Bull only a further three points behind.